apache/maven/maven-wrapper/README.md

 To download Maven from a location that requires Basic Authentication you have 2 options:

-1. Set the environment variables MVNW_USER and MVNW_PASSWORD
+1. Set the environment variables MVNW_USERNAME and MVNW_PASSWORD

     or